clayh53/tufte-jekyll/README.md

 ```
 blah blah
-{% fullwidth 'assets/img/rhino.png' 'A caption for the image' %}
+{% fullwidth "assets/img/rhino.png" "A caption for the image" %}
 blah
 ```